 Kara Woodruff, San Luis Obispo - Kara has lived in San Luis Obispo County for nearly three decades and is currently the District Director for Senator John Laird.
-Kara has been directly involved in the conservation of over 100,000 acres in SLO County and brings to the Panel an impassioned interest in the conservation of the Diablo Canyon Lands, including Wild Cherry Canyon.
+Kara brings to the panel a strong interest in the conservation of the Diablo Canyon Lands.